SPoVi/My_Python/HackerRank/README.md

     - __Designer door mat__:
         - METHODS: ljust(width), rjust(width), center(width)

+    - __String formating__: Given an integer,n , print the following values for each integer i from  1 to n: decimal, octal , hexadecimal, binary

 - __Tuples__:

     - __Tuples__: Given an integer, n , and n space-separated integers as input, create a tuple,t , of those n integers.
 Then compute and print the result of hash(t).